-The Drama League Artist Residency Program is made possible thanks to the generosity of The Achelis and Bodman Foundation, Howard Gilman Foundation, The Riggio Foundation, and The Leo Shull Foundation for the Arts.
+The Drama League Director Residency Program is made possible thanks to the generosity of Howard Gilman Foundation, The Riggio Foundation, The Shubert Foundation, and The Leo Shull Foundation for the Arts.
 Special thanks to The Harold and Mimi Steinberg Charitable Trust for supporting The Drama League.

 Programs are supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, the National Endowment for the Arts, and the New York State Council on the Arts, with the support of Governor Andrew Cuomo and the New York State Legislature.

-The Next Stage Residency gives theater directors and their collaborators in the mid to late stages of project development unique, supportive opportunities to develop new plays and musicals.
+The Next Stage Residency gives theater directors deep in project development unique, supportive opportunities to develop new works over the course of a year.
 Residencies include stipends, rehearsal space, mentorship and networking opportunities with fellow artists.

-The Beatrice Terry Residency A program focuses on the development of a new work by an emerging female-identified writer-director, culminating in a writing residency and in-progress showing.
+The Beatrice Terry Residency focuses on the development of a new work by an emerging female-identified writer-director, culminating in a writing residency and in-progress showing.

-A partnership of the LaGuardia Performing Arts Center and The Drama League of New York, the Impact Residency is a year-long residency for a director-led ensemble group, designed to combat the ever-shrinking theater resource bank of time, space, money and creative support.
+A partnership of the LaGuardia Performing Arts Center and The Drama League of New York, the Impact Residency provides extensive resources of space, time, and funds for a director-led ensemble group to create a new work.